caas-team/sparrow/README.md

 ```

 #### Required Capabilities

 To use this check, sparrow needs to be run with the `CAP_NET_RAW` capability or elevated privileges to be able to send raw packets.
-Using the `CAP_NET_RAW` capability is recommended over running sparrow as sudo
+Using the `CAP_NET_RAW` capability is recommended over running sparrow as sudo.

 ```bash
 sudo setcap 'cap_net_raw=ep' sparrow